 - Avoid installing apps requesting excessive permissions.
 For example, if a game that involves shooting unhappy feathered creatures at brick walls ever attempts to gain access to your contacts list, you should question their motivation.
 To check the permissions of apps before they’re installed, go to the app’s Play Store page.
 The Permissions tab is visible just below the banner for the app.

 - Remove apps that have no reasonable excuse for requesting certain permissions—also known as over-privileged apps.
 You can identify errant apps using software like Permissions Explorer, which can look at the apps on your device, filtered by permission.
 An alternative is to upload your apps to Stowaway, which performs an analysis as to whether or not the app requests too many freedoms with your data.
 However, Stowaway might present an issue to users not familiar with managing APK files, the Android executable file.
 Matt Smith did a great write-up on an alternative software, known as No Permissions, which illustrates what an over-privileged app looks like.
 Another option is aSpotCat.
-If you have root access, there’s the Permissions Denied app, which Erez covered.
+If you have root access, there’s the Permissions Denied app.

 - Visit Google’s account page to see what apps you’ve given account access to.
 Remove those that you do not recognize—however, you should utilize discretion in this area as it may cause certain apps to cease functioning.
 To get there, simply scroll to the bottom of the accounts page and click on Manage access.
 After that, you may revoke access to any app, from any platform.

 In the wake of several user privacy and security disasters we should all focus on just exactly what our phones are doing with our private information.
 Given the potential for coordinated attacks from hackers utilizing information gleaned from over-privileged apps, the need for increased user vigilance has never been greater.